RupeshSankpal/Amazon-Ecommerce-Sales-Analysis-Dashboard/README.md

 The purpose of this E-commerce Sales Dashboard is to:

-- **Visualize Sales Performance:** Display key metrics, including total sales, total profit, and profit by countries.
+- **Visualize Sales Performance:** Display key metrics, including total sales, total profit, and profit by country.
 - **Analyze Monthly Trends:** Utilize line graphs to showcase profit trends on a monthly basis over the four-year period.
 - **Geographical Analysis:** Provide insights into sales and profit distribution across different countries.
 - **Category-wise Performance:** Visualize the performance of product categories through dynamic charts.